zapier/visual-builder/docs/_embed/quick-account-creation.md

 | **sign_up_first_name**  |  Required   | First name of the user signing up.                                                                 |
 | **sign_up_last_name**   |  Required   | Last name of the user signing up.                                                                  |
 | **sign_up_email**       |  Required   | Email address of the user signing up.                                                              |

-You can use this implementation to redirect users immediately to the OAuth flow to [procure an access token](https://platform.zapier.com/embed/partner-api#procuring-a-token) to [Zapier's Partner API](https://platform.zapier.com/embed/partner-api) or to another custom URL of your choosing.

 ## When Quick Account Creation is enabled